 Pectus Excavatum Diagnosis

-- CT scan (computed tomography scan, sometimes said “cat scan”)
+- CT scan (computed tomography scan, sometimes called “cat scan”)

-- Lung function tests, sometimes with exercise, to check breathing patterns
+- Lung function tests, sometimes during exercise, to check breathing patterns

-- Ultrasound of the heart (echocardiogram, or ECHO)
+- Ultrasound of the heart (also called echocardiogram or “echo”)